AbdullhGaber/RouteAndroidTask/README.md

 1. Launch the app on your device or emulator.
 2. The app will show a splash screen followed by a list of products.
-3. Tap on a product to view its details.

 ## Features